eclipse-embed-cdt/web-jekyll/pages/plugins/prerequisites.md

 - [node/npm](https://xpack.github.io/install/)
 - [xpm](https://xpack.github.io/xpm/install/)

-For convenience for those who already know what this means, here is a brief.
+For convenience for those who already know what this means, below is a brief.

 For macOS and GNU/Linux, use **nvm** (for Windows use the .msi, as explained in the [node](https://xpack.github.io/install/) install page):